karmaniverous/aws-secrets-manager-tools/guides/stan-assistant-guide.md

 X-Ray capture is optional and guarded:

 - Default behavior is “auto”: capture is only enabled when `AWS_XRAY_DAEMON_ADDRESS` is set.
+- To enable capture, install the optional peer dependency: `aws-xray-sdk`.

 ## CLI usage